 The formula for impact force expressed in terms of the body's velocity (speed) on impact (v), its mass (m), and the collision distance (d) is the first formula below:

-whereas the second one is applicable if instead of the collision distance we know the duration of the collision (t) which is Δt = t1 - t0 where t0 is the first moment in which the bodies connect and t1 is the moment they reach the end of the deformation process by either denting or bouncing off each other.
+whereas the second equation is applicable if instead of the collision distance we know the duration of the collision (t) which is Δt = t1 - t0 where t0 is the first moment in which the bodies connect and t1 is the moment they reach the end of the deformation process by either denting or bouncing off each other.
 This formula will output the result in Newtons, assuming your input was in the correct standardized metric units: kilograms, meters, seconds, meters per second.
 Straightforward transformations of these impact force formulas lead to calculations for the body mass, velocity on impact, collision distance or collision duration, all supported by our force calculator.

 The above equation can be used to calculate both impact force of a falling ojbect as well as impact force of a horizontally-moving object such as in a car crash or plane crash.
 The formula can easily be extended to calculate the approximate maximum impact force (a.k.a. peak impact force) by multiplying the resulting average impact force by two.